 If you moved the camera (even very slightly) towards or away from the subject, the focus will be on a different part of the flower.

-So, here’s the secret to getting perfectly focused macro photos with your iPhone:
+So, here’s the key to getting perfectly focused macro photos with your iPhone:

 Take lots of photos at slightly different distances!